jonxly/F5-Tower-iApps/BIG-IP/04-README.md

 {% endfor %}
 ```

-This is taking a look at the Ansible Tower 'Inventory', where I created an Invetory Group named 'Web_Servers' in which I entered the IP addresses of some web servers.
+This is taking a look at the Ansible Tower 'Inventory', where I created an Inventory Group named 'Web_Servers' in which I entered the IP addresses of some web servers.
 The Jinja2 loop above will iterate through the list for each web server.

 So, how to we execute this nifty template feature?
 There's a new command in 'BIG-IP/04-bigip-deploy_L4-L7_service-part2.yml' that we haven't used before: